rebeclem/aphids/orthologs.md

     * `mv Frozen_release/Annotation_only/Myzus*/*/*.aa.fa myzus/aa/`
     * `mv Frozen_release/Annotation_only/Myzus*/*/*.cds.fa myzus/cds/`

 Hmm.. missing *Aphis rumicis*.
 There's only scaffolds.
-There are other genomes for Myzus persicae.
+There are other genomes for [Myzus persicae](https://bipaa.genouest.org/sp/myzus_persicae/download/annotation/OGS2.0/).
+Transfer this one to the Myzus folder as well.
 4)